 The USC Trojan Care EPO Plan is administered by HealthComp.
 Call (855) 727-5267 with questions about plan benefits, bills, or claims.
 You can view your paid claims information on the HealthComp site, but you must first register as a member - see Registering on HealthComp.
 You can also sign up to receive Explanation of Benefits (EOB) statements online only - see Understanding your EOB.

 Medical claim forms can be downloaded from the same site; a PDF version is posted here for your convenience:

 Submit claim forms along with copies of bills and receipts for documentation in one of three ways:

 - Submit your medical claims electronically to HealthComp at HCOnline (Recommended for faster processing and tracking.)

 - Mail to: HealthComp Administrators, PO Box 45018, Fresno, CA 93718-5018

-USC Trojan Care EPO Plan ID cards are issued by HealthComp.
-Cards are mailed to your home address in a USC envelope printed with “USC Trojan Care EPO Plan ID Card Enclosed” in bold letters.
-HealthComp automatically sends two ID cards to subscribers with family coverage – if you need an extra card, log onto the HealthComp site or call (855) 727-5267.
+Medical plan identification cards are issued by HealthComp.
+HealthComp automatically sends two ID cards to subscribers with family coverage.
+If you need an extra card, log in to the the HealthComp site or call (855) 727-5267.
 Cards take about two weeks to arrive, or you can download a HealthComp Digital ID Card on that site.

-EPO members have additional access to behavioral health benefits with Lyra Health.
-Lyra provides care for mental/emotional health at no cost to you.
-Whether you’re feeling stressed, anxious, or depressed, short-term support from Lyra’s top therapists and coaches can get you “unstuck” with research-backed therapeutic methods as well as a suite of online tools.
+Lyra mental health – Lyra provides care for mental/emotional health at no cost to you.
+Whether you’re feeling stressed, anxious, or depressed, short-term support is available from Lyra’s top therapists, coaches, and online tools.
+For more information visit lyrahealth.com or see Coping with the Coronavirus Epidemic.